qujsh/laravel-response/README.md

 ```
 status_code form by "http code" + 0000;

+PS: 404 Not Found，405 Method Not Allowed，need make different handle，
+because it gets result before middleware, can't be control

 ### Laravel

 This package can be used in Laravel 5.4 or higher.